kaapiel/kaapiel-api/README.md

 `/listMethods` - Get all methods available to be accessed

-Todo - Google assistant calling this API
+TODO - Google assistant calling this API
+TODO - Create `/graph` path
+TODO - GET json in `/graph`
+TODO - POST json in `/graph`